pencilkill/g-yiii4/themes/_basic/README.txt

-// Basic theme for frontend
+// Original Yii Theme for frontend